 Honoring Chester County's Legacy

 As one of three original counties founded by William Penn, Chester County enjoys a rich and vitally important role in the development of this country.
-The interpretation and preservation of historic structures, landscapes and other resources at the County level is a collaborative partnership of the County Archives & Records Services Department, the Chester County Planning Commission and Chester County Facilities & Parks.
-Click here for more information.
+The interpretation and preservation of historic structures, landscapes and other resources at the County level is a collaborative partnership of the Chester County Planning Commission, the County Archives & Records Services Department, and Chester County Facilities & Parks.
+Learn more.

 County Comprehensive Plan

 Landscapes2 is the comprehensive policy plan adopted by Chester County.
 The Planning Commission is currently in the process of developing Landscapes3.
-Click here to learn more about the progress we've made working toward the goals identified in Landscapes2, and how your voice can be heard in the development of Landscapes3.
+Learn more about the goals identified in Landscapes2, and background preservation information developed for Landscapes3.

 Historic resources planning is most successful when people and groups with varying expertise work together and share ideas and their specific skill sets in a collaborative manner.
-Click here for a list of our partner agencies.
+View a list of our partner agencies.